Pro Bono Service Awards in Florida

 The Tobias Simon Pro Bono Service Award Nomination Form

-- Presented annually by the Chief Justice to an attorney to recognize extraordinary contributions in assuring the availability of legal services to the poor.
+- Presented annually by the chief justice to a lawyer to recognize extraordinary contributions in ensuring the availability of legal services to the poor.
 Named for the late Miami civil rights lawyer Tobias Simon, the award represents the Supreme Court's highest recognition of a private lawyer for pro bono service.
-All current recipients of The Florida Bar President's Pro Bono Awards are considered for this prestigious award as are direct nominees who have demonstrated exemplary pro bono service over the course of their careers.
+All current recipients of The Florida Bar President's Pro Bono Awards are considered for this prestigious award, as are direct nominees who have demonstrated exemplary pro bono service over the course of their careers.

 The Tobias Simon Pro Bono Service Award Past Recipients

 The Florida Bar President’s Pro Bono Service Award Nomination Form

-- This award is given to an outstanding attorney residing in each of the state's 20 judicial circuits and to an outstanding attorney among the out-of-state Florida Bar members.
+- This award is given to an outstanding attorney for each of the state's 20 judicial circuits and to an outstanding attorney among the out-of-state Florida Bar members.

 President's Pro Bono Service Award Recipients by year

-- This statewide award recognizes a law firm which has demonstrated a significant contribution in the provision of pro bono legal services to individuals or groups that cannot otherwise afford the services.
+- This statewide award, presented by the chief justice, recognizes a law firm that has demonstrated a significant contribution in the provision of pro bono legal services to individuals or groups that cannot otherwise afford the services.
 This award recognizes extraordinary commitment on the part of a law firm to provide access to the courts for all Floridians.

 The Chief Justice's Law Firm Commendation Past Recipients

 The Chief Justice's Voluntary Bar Association Pro Bono Service Award Nomination Form

-- Also presented by the Chief Justice, this award recognizes a voluntary bar association that has demonstrated a significant contribution in the delivery of legal services on a pro bono basis to individuals or groups that cannot otherwise afford the services.
-This award recognizes an extraordinary commitment to provide access to the courts for all Floridians.
+- Presented by the chief justice, this award recognizes a voluntary bar association that has demonstrated a significant contribution in the delivery of legal services on a pro bono basis to individuals or groups that cannot otherwise afford the services.
+This award also recognizes an extraordinary commitment to provide access to the courts for all Floridians.

 The Chief Justice's Voluntary Bar Pro Bono Service Award Past Recipients

 - With nearly 26,000 members, the Young Lawyers Division includes all lawyers in good standing under age 36 and all new Florida Bar members of any age for their first five years in practice.
-The award will be given to the division member who best exemplifies the highest ideals of public service.
+The award is given to the division member who best exemplifies the highest ideals of public service.